 We incur capital expenditures for our consolidated entities and our unconsolidated affiliates.
-We anticipate maintenance capital expenditures of between \$50 million and \$60 million, and approved expenditures for expansion capital of approximately \$300 million, for the year ending December 31, 2015.
-Expansion capital expenditures include construction of the Lucerne 2 plant, the Grand Parkway gathering project and expansion of the Panola pipeline, which will be shown as an investment in unconsolidated affiliates in our condensed consolidated statements of cash flows.
-The board of directors of our General Partner may, at its discretion, approve additional growth and maintenance capital during the year.
+We anticipate maintenance capital expenditures of between \$25 million and \$35 million, and approved expansion capital expenditures of approximately \$300 million, for the year ending December 31, 2015.
+Expansion capital expenditures include construction of the Lucerne 2 plant, the Grand Parkway gathering project, expansion of the Sand Hills Pipeline and expansion of the Panola pipeline, which will be shown as an investment in unconsolidated affiliates in our condensed consolidated statements of cash flows.
+As of September 30, 2015, \$278 million had been spent on these approved expenditures and expansion projects during 2015.
+The board of directors of our General Partner may, at its discretion, approve additional growth and maintenance capital expenditures during the year.